 Australian Council of Pro-Vice-Chancellors and Deans of Health Sciences

 Both organisations highlighted that they remain committed and responsive to the allied health needs of Aboriginal and Torres Strait Islander people.
-This includes increasing the number of Aboriginal and Torres Strait Islander people participating in the allied health workforce, fostering a community centred and priority driven allied health research agenda for Aboriginal and Torres Strait Islander health, and strengthening the cultural competence of allied health graduates.
+This includes increasing the number of Aboriginal and Torres Strait Islander people participating in the allied health workforce, fostering a community centred and priority-driven allied health research agenda for Aboriginal and Torres Strait Islander health, and strengthening the cultural competence of allied health graduates.

 Indigenous Dentists Association Australia

-On the 21st of May 2018, Indigenous Allied Health Australia and Indigenous Dentists’ Association of Australia (IDAA) signed a Memorandum of Understanding (MOU) at Mercure Hotel, Sydney.
-IDAA is committed to promoting improved standards of Indigenous oral health, including through supporting Indigenous dentists and dental students.
+On the 21st of May 2018, Indigenous Allied Health Australia and Indigenous Dentists’ Association of Australia (IDAA) signed a Memorandum of Understanding (MOU) at the Mercure Hotel, Sydney.
+IDAA is committed to promoting improved standards of Indigenous oral health, including supporting Indigenous dentists and dental students.

 Watch the video below to learn more about this MOU.